Fast2docs/Fast2-docs/docs/catalog/tool.md

 ## MovePunnet <small> - Move a punnet from folder to folder </small> {#MovePunnet data-toc-label="MovePunnet"}

 This task is responsible for moving a punnet from an embedded path into a new folder.
+The path is created automatically if it does not already exist

 <b>Mandatory settings</b>